I-Am-Nicholas/tic-tac-toe/README.md

 - Game runs on IRB but only at MVP level.
 Restart not yet implemented correctly, etc.
 - Invalid entry functionality needs to be added.

-#RSpec output

-Nicholass-MacBook-Pro-2:tic-tac-toe Hyper$ rspec

-Plays a game
-  Player
-    recognises a won game
-    recognises a lost game
-    recognises a draw game

-GameState
-  Lose
-    checks for a lost game
-  Player moves
-    prompts player one to play
-    prompts player one to play
-  Draw
-    checks for a draw game
-    recognises a draw
-  Won
-    checks for a won game
-    recognises a win

-Message
-  Displays appropriate messages
-    Notifies of a lost game
-    Notifies of a won game
-    Notifies of a draw game
-    Notifies Player One to play
-    Notifies Player Two to play
-    Notifies of an invalid play

-Player
-  should inherit from the GameState class selection is registered
-  Gameplay
-    stores player moves in a log
-  Winning line
-    is registered as a win in any order is registered as a win in any order is registered as a win in any order is registered as a win in any order is registered as a win in any order is registered as a win in any order
-  Losing line
-    is registered as a loss in any order is registered as a loss in any order is registered as a loss in any order is registered as a loss in any order is registered as a loss in any order is registered as a loss in any order
-  Prompts
-    player one to play
-    player two to play

-Finished in 0.01856 seconds (files took 0.11351 seconds to load) 33 examples, 0 failures